 Graduation is the highlight of the university calendar.
-Undergraduate and postgraduate students receive their degrees at ceremonies that take place twice a year at UCT: in a one- or two-day event in June, or during the main graduation week in mid-December.
+Undergraduate and postgraduate students receive their degrees at ceremonies that take place at certain times during the year.

 The university also confers honorary degrees on distinguished visitors who have made a valuable contribution to society.
 Other awards which are conferred during graduation include:

 The Distinguished Teacher Award is the highest accolade given to teaching staff at all levels in the university and recognises excellent teaching.
 Through the award, UCT acknowledges the primary place of teaching and learning in the university’s work.

 The UCT Book Award recognises the publication of outstanding books written by members of staff.

 The Creative Works Award recognises major creative works, including art works, performances, productions, compositions and architectural designs produced by UCT staff.